determined-ai/determined-examples/blog/llm-finetuning-2/README.md

 - `<exp_id>` is the id of your finetuning experiment in the Determined UI.
 - `<dataset_subset>` is one of "easy", "medium", or "hard".

+If you're testing a LoRA model, then add `--lora` to the above command.

 To test the pretrained model (not finetuned), leave out `--exp_id`.
 For example:

 ```bash